Chet (murza)

-Chet (baptized as Zachary) was a murza of the Golden Horde and is a legendary progenitor of number of Russian families, including Godunov, Saburov, Zernov, and Veliaminov.
-He also was a founder of the Ipatievsky Monastery.
+Chet (baptized as Zachary) was a murza of the Golden Horde and the legendary progenitor of a number of Russian noble families, including the Godunov, Saburov and Veliaminov-Zernov families.
+He also was the founder of the Ipatievsky Monastery.

+Life and historiography

-According to a legend, Chet received estates near Kostroma in 1330 during the reign of Ivan I of Moscow and was baptized as Zachary.
+According to the legend, Chet received estates near Kostroma in 1330 during the reign of Ivan I of Moscow and was baptized as Zachary.
 He also had a vision of the Virgin Mary with prestanding Philip the Apostle and hieromartyr Hypatius of Gangra, which resulted in his healing from sickness.
 In gratitude for his healing, Hypatian Monastery was established there.